RealDeHess/CommunityBeastmen/README.md

 - Place Beastmen mod high up in your Load order

 **Do Not:**
 - DO NOT Use any other animation mods.
-They will conflict with the beastmen animations.
+They will conflict with the beastmen animations.$
+- DO NOT Use Complete Warmaidens reskin, use seperate faction reskins instead
 - DO NOT Use slaanesh vassalisation mods.
 This will break the missions.
-Usage together with lite version is ok.
+(Its ok to use with the Lite version)
 - DO NOT Use complete overhaul mods (SFO etc) together with this mod.
+(Its ok to use with the Lite version)
 - DO NOT Use "Recruit Defeated Legendary Lords" (why would you?)
-- DO NOT Use Complete Warmaidens reskin, use seperate faction reskins instead
+(Its ok to use with the Lite version)

 ## Installation